DEPOSITION OF

 Q. Listen to my question.

-Tell me what word you would prefer to use to kill, when you describe the
+Tell me what word you would prefer to use to kill, when you describe the process of caution -- the discontinuation of life of a --

 A. Inflicting casualties to the enemy.